 There is one other sight that is unique to Longyearbyen and similar areas.
 Because Svalbard is so close to the North Pole, it is one of the best places to see the wonder of the Aurora Borealis (Northern Lights).
 In fact, tourists fly to Svalbard from all over the world to see the winter sky light up in beautiful red, green, and blue flashes.

 How, you might wonder, can the sky light up if the sun doesn’t shine?
 It’s because the north and south poles act like magnets to attract the small particles that are continually released by the sun.
 When these particles mix with the cold air around the poles, the particles glow, and look like curtains of lights in red, blue, green, and violet.
-This phenomena is called the Northern Lights or Aurora Borealis.
+This phenomenon is called the Northern Lights or Aurora Borealis.

 For the twins, seeing the Northern Lights on a winter night is a special treat.
 It’s even better when their parents tell then a Norwegian folktale while they watch the “fireworks.”
-One of their favorite folktales is called “Why the Bear is Stumpy-Tailed.”
+One of their favorite folktales is called “Why the Bear is Stumpy Tailed.”
 The story is about a bear and an arctic fox.
 It goes like this:

 One day the Bear met the Fox, who came slinking along with a string of fish he had stolen.

-“Whence did you get those from? asked the Bear.
+“Whence did you get those from?” asked the Bear.

 “Oh!
 I’ve been out fishing and caught them”, said the Fox.

-So the Bear had a mind to learn to fish too, and bade the Fox tell him how he was to set about it.
+So, the Bear had a mind to learn to fish too, and bade the Fox tell him how he was to set about it.

-“Oh! it’s an easy craft for you”, answered the Fox, “and soon learnt.
-You’ve only got to go upon the ice, and cut a hole and stick your tail down into it; and so you must go on holding it there as long as you can.
+“Oh! it’s an easy craft for you,” answered the Fox, “and soon learnt.
+You’ve only got to go upon the ice, and cut a hole and stick your tail down into it; and you must go on holding it there as long as you can.
 You’re not to mind if your tail smarts a little; that’s when the fish bite.
-The longer you hold it there the more fish you’ll get; and then all at once out with it, with a cross pull sideways, and with a strong pull too.”
+The longer you hold it there, the more fish you’ll get; and then all at once out with it, with a cross pull sideways, and with a strong pull too.”

-Yes; the Bear did as the Fox had said, and held his tail a long, long time down in the hole, till it was fast frozen in.
+Yes, the Bear did as the Fox had said, and held his tail a long, long time down in the hole, till it was fast frozen in.
 Then he pulled it out with a cross pull, and it snapped short off.
 That’s why bears go about with stumpy tails til this very day.

 Folktale by by P.C.
 Asbjornsen and J. Moe